KhronosGroup/glTF/specification/README.md

 <mark>*Todo: add*</mark>

-glTF uses a right-handed coordinate system Y up and positive Z pointing out of the screen.
+glTF uses a right-handed coordinate system with Y up and positive Z pointing out of the screen.

 The units for all linear distances are meters.